dewyze/bettercsv/README.md

 [Jill Doe jill@doe.com]
 ```

-Notice the line numbers for skippcsv point to their correct lines and Jill Doe was removed completely from the standard csv library.
+Notice the line numbers for bettercsv point to their correct lines and Jill Doe was removed completely from the standard csv library.

-To use skippycsv simply set the following to your reader object:
+To use bettercsv simply set the following to your reader object:

 ```
-reader := skippycsv.NewReader(csvfile)
+reader := bettercsv.NewReader(csvfile)
 reader.SkipLineOnErr = true
 ```